Who Do You Trust? The Lien Follows the Machine

 If the lien reads: “The following and all substitutions, replacements, additions & accessories thereto now owner or hereafter acquired and proceeds thereof,” this opens a way to reusing the lien.

-- When you pay on a piece of machinery holding a note, whether it is a piece you own or a piece you are buying, verify the creditor has terminated the lien.
+- When you pay on a piece of machinery holding a note, whether it is a piece you own or a piece you are buying, verify the creditor has terminated the lien once the payment is processed.
 Request a copy of the filed termination.

 - Request a lien search when buying, brokering, or taking a piece in on trade to verify there are no open liens that might be relevant to the machine.